Rush Limbaugh, The Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 But there's another reason that really hasn't been discussed much.

-In other words, if they're not if they don't strictly comply with the actual standards for being a platinum plant or a gold plant or a silver plan, but if they fall in between, they're not a qualified plan and can no longer be offered, at least in the exchange for both individuals and small groups.
+And all of these benefit options, even if they fully include all 10 of the essential health care benefits, if they fall in between the cracks, in other words, if they're not, if they don't strictly comply with the actuarial standards for being a platinum plan or a gold plan or a silver plan, but if they fall in between, they're not a qualified plan and can no longer be offered, at least in the exchange for both individuals and small groups.

-Isn't that somewhat by design to make it isn't it rather easy for them not to qualify now because of Obamacare?
+Isn't that somewhat by design to make it, isn't it rather easy for them not to qualify now because of Obamacare?

 Well, sure.

-And the main reason for that was to make plans more quote unquote comparable among carriers.
+And the main reason for that was to make plans more quote-unquote comparable among carriers.

-But nonetheless, in work that I've done, I that potentially up to 50% of the benefit plan options that insurers have historically offered can't be offered anymore because they don't meet the technical qualifications and definitions of a qualified health plan.
+But nonetheless, in work that I've done, that potentially up to 50% of the benefit plan options that insurers have historically offered can't be offered anymore because they don't meet the technical qualifications and definitions of a qualified health plan.

 Interesting.

-And and so people are losing choice.
+And so people are losing choice.

-Oh, absolutely they're losing choice.
+Well, absolutely, they're losing choice.

 And it's not a qualified health plan because of a bunch of federal bureaucrats writing rules about an industry they do not understand.